Medicine and Health Sciences

 Thus, we have established an initial platform for computational evaluation and prediction of ataxia pathophysiology.
 Specifically, the model has been used to investigate SCA15/16, SCA1, SCA2, and SCA3.
 Results suggest that experimental studies treating mouse models of any of these ataxias with appropriately chosen peptides resembling the C-terminal of IP3R1 could adjust receptor sensitivity, and thereby modulate calcium release and normalize IP3 response.
 In addition, the model supports the hypothesis of IP3R1 supersensitivity in SCA1.

 Loew, Leslie M. and Brown, Sherry-Ann, "Computational Analysis of Calcium Signaling and Membrane Electrophysiology in Cerebellar Purkinje Neurons Associated With Ataxia" (2012).
-Articles - Research.
+UCHC Articles - Research.
 100.